aavetis/azure-openai-logger/README.md

 # Todos

+- [ ] query packs with queries
+- [ ] Experiment more with bicep functions to see what we have access to (to make shortcut links) - e.g. tenant and sub ids
-- Abstract KQL and workbook stuff to make it easier to read / update.
-Right now it's all jammed in `serializedData` -
+- [ ] Abstract KQL and workbook stuff to make it easier to read / update.
+Right now it's all jammed in `serializedData`
+- [ ] Improve dashboard
+  - [ ] Can we get and link to the workbook url?
+  - [ ] Show APIM route to be used in OpenAI API calls
+- [ ] Add / show subscription API key? (make the APIM route private)

+# Gotchas identified

+- Some resources are not idempotent, so will land on naming collisions if you repeat deployments.
+Like Queries inside QueryPacks
+- Insights.components/favorites - Version is required but not documented
+- Microsoft.Insights/components/favorites@2015-05-01 - this resource doesn't work, talking to Azure support on twitter